michael-stemmler/qwikcut-downloader/README.md

 Do not share login credentials or copyrighted material publicly.

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE file](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.
 You are free to modify and distribute this software.